reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/datahub/jobs/c8y_datahub_jobs_create.md

 ---
-category: sessions
+category: jobs
-title: c8y sessions set
+title: c8y datahub jobs create
 ---
-Set Cumulocity session
+Submit a SQL query and retrieve the ID of the Dremio job executing this query

 ### Synopsis

-Set a session, login and test the session and get either OAuth2 token, or using two factor authentication
+Submit a SQL query and retrieve the ID of the Dremio job executing this query.
+The request is asynchronous, i.e., the response does not wait for the query execution to complete.

 ```
-c8y sessions set [flags]
+c8y datahub jobs create [flags]
 ```

 ### Examples

 ```
-$ eval $( c8y session set )
-Set a session interactively

-$ eval $( c8y sessions set --sessionFilter "company dev" )
-Set a session but only include session matching company AND dev

-$ eval $( c8y sessions set --session myfile.json --tfaCode 123456 )
-Set a session using a given file (non-interactively)
+$ c8y datahub jobs create --sql "SELECT * FROM myTenantIdDataLake.Dremio.myTenantId.alarms"
+Create a new datahub job

+$ c8y datahub jobs create --sql "SELECT * FROM alarms" --context myTenantIdDataLake,Dremio,myTenantId
+Create a new datahub job using context

 ```

 ### Options

 ```
-      --clear                  Clear any existing tokens
+      --context strings            The context in which the query is executed
+  -d, --data stringArray           static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
-  -h, --help                   help for set
+  -h, --help                       help for create
-      --loginType string       Login type preference, e.g. OAUTH2_INTERNAL or BASIC.
-When set to BASIC, any existing token will be cleared
-      --sessionFilter string   Filter to be applied to the list of sessions even before the values can be selected
-      --shell string           Shell type to return the environment variables
-      --tfaCode string         Two Factor Authentication code
+      --processingMode string      Cumulocity processing mode
+      --sql string                 The SQL query to execute.
+The table to query is either referred to with the full path or with the table name if the context defines the path (accepts pipeline)
+      --template string            Body template
+      --templateVars stringArray   Body template variables
 ```

 ### Options inherited from parent commands